PrideLab/PRIDE-GeoDataLogger/README.md

   -> Real-time Upload Setting: Enables automatic upload upon completion of data collection.
   -> Scheduled Upload Setting: Allows users to set a specific time for data upload.
 ## 6. How to Contact Us?
   GeoDataLogger APP is developed by Pride Lab, Wuhan University.
-Homepage: http://pride.whu.edu.cn.
-You can contact us for bug reports and feedback by emailing pride@whu.edu.cn or guangcai.li@whu.edu.cn.
+Homepage: <http://pride.whu.edu.cn>.
+You can contact us for bug reports and feedback by emailing <pride@whu.edu.cn> or <guangcai.li@whu.edu.cn>.